 How to tame your Big Data dashboards

 Great reporting is the Holy Grail of digital marketing retainers.
-Data should be illuminating, educational and as fresh as it can be.
+Whether you are reporting on Paid Media, SEO or CRO tests, your data should be illuminating, educational and as fresh as it can be.
 It should empower our team to optimise marketing performance, and clients to make good business decisions.
 But it’s true for everyone that by the time the agency-client reporting call comes around, it’s already out of date.
 We’re not the only ones who think this is a bit lame, are we?

 We need to find a way to empower clients with this information.
 Clearly, empowerment is not going to come from a traditional marketing report.
 What we were looking for was a way to show test data (to compare all our metrics against the previous month, previous year, and against our forecast) that clients can see in real time.